emogollonp/Clixmat/README.md

 ## 💻 About me

--   🔭 I’m currently working on [Marteu INC](https://marteu.com)
 -   🌱 I’m currently learning Python, GO and Astro
 -   👯 I’m looking to collaborate on Nuxt.js
 -   💬 Ask me about anything
 -   👀 know more about me [LinkedIn](https://pe.linkedin.com/in/eric-mogollon)
--   🥅 2024 Goals: Start the full stack developer journey
+-   🥅 2025 Goals: Appoint me as a software architect
 -   ⚡ Fun fact: I love spending time with my family and learning new programming languages.
 <!-- PROFILE:END -->